10. The Agony of an Online Game Addiction

 Whenever I wanted to play games after that, I’d rush to come before God in prayer, asking Him to watch over my heart so I could be still before Him.
 I also read His words, sang hymns and gathered and fellowshiped with brothers and sisters more.
 I gradually stopped playing online games.
 I also felt that it’s just a bunch of meaningless fighting and killing, that it’s really boring, and I genuinely lost my desire to play online games.
 My life became more orderly and my grades got a lot better.
 I was attending gatherings and reading God’s words like I should again, and even doing a duty in the church.

-A couple of my roommates later told me, “Hey man, we haven’t seen you in the game for a while.
+A couple of my roommates later said to me, “Hey man, we haven’t seen you in the game for a while.
 How about we have a match soon?”
 Hearing this tugged at me a bit, and I thought, “I haven’t played in so long.
 Maybe just one more time?”
 But then I remembered God’s words: “You must be awake and waiting at all times, and you must pray before Me more.
 You must recognize the various plots and cunning schemes of Satan, recognize the spirits, know people, and be able to discern all kinds of people, events, and things” (“Chapter 17” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 Thanks to God’s enlightenment, I realized that Satan’s cunning schemes were behind my roommates asking me to play a match.
 Satan wanted me to get addicted to games again, to shun God and betray Him, to return to Satan’s camp so it could hurt me.
 I couldn’t fall for it again.
 I prayed to God in my heart, “God, I don’t want to follow Satan’s evil trends anymore.
 I want to practice the truth and forsake the flesh.”
 I then said to them firmly, “No thanks, I’ve had my fill.”
 Saying that left me with a real sense of freedom.
 Being free of online games today is entirely thanks to the guidance of God’s words.
 I’m truly grateful to God for saving me.